Milk, objects, and the stories we tell: still life photography with everyday materials

 Conceptual still-life of a thick gold chain draped over a glass of milk, set against a rich blue velvet background.
 Creative luxury product photography blending surrealism, jewelry styling, and bold visual storytelling.

-Objects are shared.
-They carry nostalgia, history, and endless possibility — without needing to be complicated or rare.
+A single object, placed with intention, can stir memory, emotion, or curiosity.
+Objects carry nostalgia, history, and endless possibilities without needing to be complicated or rare.

 Conceptual still-life of vintage raffle tickets secured with colorful rubber bands around a glass of milk, set against a soft blue background.
 Creative editorial and product photography with nostalgic and playful styling.